thethales/File-Examples/README.md

 ### TXT

-A _text-file_ is one  of the most simple file structure, is structured as a sequence of lines
+A _text-file_ is one  of the most simple file structures, is structured as a sequence of lines

 |Version| Size | Description | Link |